rkcosner/rkcosner.github.io/_pages/lab.md

 **Research Vision**: *develop safe, deployable, and trustworthy robot autonomy with the goal of enabling robots to capably and confidently work alongside humans.* <!--*Unlock safe, high-performance behavior and lifelong general autonomy for robotic systems by accounting for real-world uncertainty*.-->

 **Research Philosophy**: Our research follows a theory-algorithm-application loop.
-We develop *application-motivated theory* and use that to design *provably sound algorithms* that we then deploy on *real-world systems*.
+We develop *application-motivated theory* and use that to design *provably sound algorithms* that we deploy on *real-world systems*.
 This iterative process deepens theoretical understanding and applied expertise, while ensuring that research remains rigorously accurate, computationally feasible, and practically impactiful.

 ![research philosophy](/assets/images/lobsta_lab/research_philosophy.png)